alodan1/implementation-A/README.md

 # implementation-A

+## How it works
+1. The client writes roommate data to roommates.json.
+2. The server reads roommates.json, processes the data, and calculates how much each roommate owes.
+3. The results are written to output.json.
+4. The client reads output.json to retrieve the calculated debts.

 ## A. To request data from the microservice:
-send a JSON POST request to the endpoint.
-The request should contain a list of roommates, their utility contributions, and the amount they for the utility paid.
+To request data, write a JSON object to roommates.json with a list of roommates, their utility contributions, and the amounts paid.
+Example request:

-examples json file:
 ```
 [
     {"name": "almog","utility": "water","amount": 120},